M.Div., Westminster Theological Seminary

 Head of Lower School

-Todd Harris has been at Veritas since 2009 when he and his family moved to Oregon from Texas, where he has served for six years as headmaster at Covenant Classical School in Fort Worth.
+Todd Harris has been at Veritas since 2009, when he and his family moved to Oregon from Texas, where he had served for six years as headmaster at Covenant Classical School in Fort Worth.
 Todd is a graduate of Indiana University with a B.A. in Religious Studies.
 After finishing his M.Div. from Westminster Theological Seminary in 1995, he spent a few years studying and pastoring in Amman, Jordan.
 He has also worked as a fifth-grade teacher at a classical school in Delaware and as a youth pastor at a Presbyterian church in Pennsylvania.
-Todd and his wife, Lisa, have four daughters.
-The oldest is a freshman at Wheaton College.
-The rest are students at Veritas.
+Todd and his wife, Lisa, have four daughters; two are in college and two are still at Veritas.

 A message from our Head of Lower School:

 Greetings!
-I am excited about what Christ-centered classical education can do in the life of your child; I love the way our curriculum and our culture helps to promote wisdom, the love of learning, and joy in the gospel of grace.
+I am excited about what Christ-centered classical education can do in the life of your child; I love the way our curriculum and our culture helps to promote growth in wisdom, the love of learning, and joy in the gospel of grace.
 The education we offer is a high calling, and I am continually encouraged as I see students with many different learning styles and strengths thrive here.
 I’m eager get to know you and your family and explore a partnership!